Loading...

 • Stage of kidney disease at diagnosis

-According to the National Kidney Foundation, it is reported that a person on dialysis can live 5-10 years as long as treatment.
-Some people can also live more than 20 to 30 years, depending on the tolerance level and health conditions.
+According to the National Kidney Foundation, a person on dialysis can live 5-10 years.
+Some people can also live more than 20 to 30 years.
+However, it depends on their tolerance level and health conditions.

 At end-stage renal failure, missing one dialysis treatment decreases life expectancy.
-Without proper treatment, dialysis, or a kidney transplant, a person can survive a few days or weeks without treatment.
-The average life expectancy with a kidney transplant from a living donor is 12 to 20 years and from a deceased donor is 8 to 12 years.
+Without proper treatment, dialysis, or a kidney transplant, a person can survive a few days or weeks.
+The average life expectancy with a kidney transplant from a living donor is 12 to 20 years.
+However, from a deceased donor, it is 8 to 12 years.

 What medications are used to treat kidney failure?